 Sex Discrimination Legal Recourse

 If you reasonably believe that you've suffered sex discrimination in some aspect of employment, then you or your representative (such as your attorney) may file a sex discrimination charge with the EEOC.
 If a state sex discrimination law comes into play, then the EEOC will instruct you.

 You might also be entitled to file a sex discrimination lawsuit; however, you must first file a discrimination charge with the EEOC, unless you file your lawsuit under the Equal Pay Act.

 The Equal Pay Act is the only Federal discrimination law under which an employee may file a lawsuit, without first filing a charge with the EEOC.
 However, the EEOC advises that filing a charge anyway might be a good idea, just in case another Federal discrimination law applies.

 Don't wait too long to file your sex discrimination charge or lawsuit, as a statue of limitations applies.
 If you need help, consult an attorney.
 An attorney will help you to file your charge or lawsuit in a legally-compelling way and will also help you to collect necessary evidence.
 Attorneys often take sex discrimination cases on contingency.

 Your employer may not retaliate against you in any way for filing a sex discrimination charge or lawsuit, or for participating in related proceedings.
 Your employer is also prohibited from retaliating against witnesses who testify on your behalf, such as coworkers.

-On June 26, 2013, the U.S. Supreme Court ruled that section three of the Defense of Marriage Act (DOMA) is unconstitutional.
-The ruling means that couples who are involved in same-sex marriages legalized by the states are now eligible for hundreds of Federal benefits.
+On June 26, 2013, the U.S. Supreme Court ruled that Section 3 of the Defense of Marriage Act (DOMA) is unconstitutional.
+The ruling means that couples who are involved in same-sex marriages legalized by the states are now eligible for applicable Federal benefits.